 Well, you may use it in any project that involves a small computational unit.
 You may even use it as a desktop PC.

-Are you new to Raspberry PI?
-Here are 2 articles that may give you an idea what to do next: MakeUseOf – Raspberry Pi Projects for Beginners and LifeHacker – Top 10 Raspberry PI Projects for Beginners.
+Are you new to Raspberry Pi?
+Here are two articles that may give you an idea of what to do next: MakeUseOf – Raspberry Pi Projects for Beginners and LifeHacker – Top 10 Raspberry PI Projects for Beginners.

-If you are using your Raspberry PI as a desktop computer then you may need a VPN to: secure your Internet connection, protect yourself from hackers or unblock restricted websites.
+If you are using your Raspberry PI as a desktop computer, then you may need VPNs (Virtual Private Networks) to: secure your Internet connection, protect yourself from hackers or unblock restricted websites.

-As expected, due to hardware and software restrictions, you may NOT use Raspberry PI VPN in the same way you use VPN on a regular desktop or laptop.
+As expected, due to hardware and software restrictions, you may NOT use a Raspberry Pi VPN in the same way you use a VPN on a regular desktop or laptop.

-- How to setup a L2TP/IPsec VPN with SoftEther VPN on a Raspberry Pi
+- How to set up an L2TP/IPsec VPN with SoftEther VPN on a Raspberry Pi

-This tutorial will show you how you can setup a VPN connection from your Raspberry PI using OpenVPN, assuming that you run Raspbian O/S on it.
-Before you begin, you need to get a OpenVPN config file from your VPN provider (if you don’t have a subscription yet, take a look to the bottom of the article).
+This tutorial will show you how you can set up a VPN secure connection from your Raspberry PI using OpenVPN, assuming that you run Raspbian O/S on it.
+Before you begin, you need to get an OpenVPN config file from your VPN provider (if you don’t have a subscription yet, take a look at the bottom of the article).

 STEP 1.
 Get your current package list updated: